rbolt13/rsite/README.md

 # [rsite](https://rbolt13.github.io/rsite)
 Project By Randi Bolt

-This is the first website I have build using R to display projects I worked on during _STAT-363 : Intro to R_, Spring 2021.
+My first website attempt using github and rstudio.
+The projects displayed on this site were made during a Portland State University class Spring 2021, _STAT-363 : Intro to R_.

+Projects include data from : NYC Flights, Kobe Bryant's 2009 NBA final's game against the Orlando Magic, Global Fuel Data, and COVID-19 Data.

 ### Sources :